Long‑term immunity after a 6‑month‑old MMR vaccine (live attenuated) in infants: follow‑up of antibody levels 1‑3 years after routine vaccination

 Investigated diseases:

-Measles – Measles is a contagious viral infection that begins with fever, cough, runny nose, and red eyes.
-After a few days a red rash appears, starting on the face and spreading downward.
-The rash typically lasts about a week before fading.
-Symptoms usually develop 10‑14 days after exposure and then improve gradually.
+Measles – Measles is a highly contagious viral infection that begins with fever, cough, runny nose, and red eyes.
+After a few days, a red rash appears, starting on the face and spreading downward.
+The rash typically lasts about a week.
+The virus spreads through droplets when an infected person coughs or sneezes.
+Symptoms may worsen before they improve, and most people recover fully.

-Mumps – Mumps is a viral illness that primarily affects the salivary glands.
-It starts with fever, headache, and muscle aches, followed by swelling of one or both cheeks.
-The swelling can last several days and then slowly reduces.
-The illness usually resolves on its own within a week or two.
+Mumps – Mumps is a viral illness that mainly affects the salivary glands, especially the parotid glands near the ears.
+It starts with fever, headache, and muscle aches, followed by swelling and tenderness of the cheeks.
+The swelling can last several days to a week.
+The virus spreads through saliva and respiratory secretions.
+Most cases resolve as the swelling gradually decreases.

 Trial ID: